October 17, 2013

 Bessette's years of nursing experience helped her quickly assume her new responsibilities.
 "It didn't take long to see how navigation could help patients achieve better outcomes."

-Cancer care navigators first came to the general public's attention in 1990 when Dr. Harold Freeman, who was then president of the American Cancer Society, developed the Harlem Cancer Education and Demonstration Project to help low-income families in New York City get access to the health care they needed in order to prevent, detect and treat cancer.
+Cancer care navigators first came to the general public's attention in 1990 when Dr. Harold Freeman, the former president of the American Cancer Society, developed the Harlem Cancer Education and Demonstration Project to help low-income families in New York City get access to the health care they needed in order to prevent, detect and treat cancer.
 A disproportionate number of poor people in New York were dying from cancer, and Freeman's research indicated a need for caring professionals to help uninsured and under-insured get the care and follow-up they needed to survive.
 Freeman believed no one with cancer should spend more time fighting their way through the system than fighting the disease.

 Bessette recalled working with patients diagnosed with cancer who faced additional challenges like drug addiction, poverty and physical disabilities.
 "These were people who struggled to get through a normal day, much less having to stay on track with medications, insurance and appointments," she explained. " But thanks to navigational assistance, even patients facing numerous obstacles were completing treatment."

 By 2006 Bessette was sharing her knowledge about navigation with the Kansas Department of Health & Environment and developing nurse navigation tools for the Kansas Cancer Partnership.
 Interest in the concept began picking up steam across the state as word of improved outcomes spread in the health care community.

 Less than two years after Bessette began providing navigation in Topeka, Dorothy Austin, RN, OCN, was hired as a nurse navigator by Douglas Girod, M.D., then the chair of otolaryngology at The University of Kansas Hospital.